Memory Layout of a C Program

 Uninitialized Data Segment (BSS)

-The Uninitialized Data Section, also known as the “bss” segment, was named after an old assembly operator that stands for “block started by the symbol“.
+When a C program does not initialize global and static variables with a value, the compiler allocates space in the Uninitialized Data Segment, also known as the “bss” segment.
+This segment is named after an old assembly operator that stands for “block started by the symbol”.

 This segment also has both the read and write permissions.